Xenopus Fascinating Facts and Figures

 Sensory and Neural Systems

-Studying Xenopus has provided valuable insights into the development and function of sensory organs and neural systems, particularly about vision and auditory systems.
+Studying Xenopus has provided valuable insights into the development and function of sensory organs and neural systems, particularly vision and auditory systems.

 Xenopus Research in Numbers